oslabs-beta/logkaptain/README.md

   <img src="./assets-readme/Search.gif" />
 </p>

-Obtain a portable version of your logs by clicking the Download Logs button to to export your logs as a CSV.
+Obtain a portable version of your logs by clicking the Download Logs button to export your logs as a CSV.

 <p align="center">
   <img src="./assets-readme/CSV.gif" />